There is no right or wrong way to be creative in art therapy. The art therapy space is a place of exploration and acceptance.

-It is not necessary to be artistic, to know how to draw or have any prior art making the experience to gain benefit from the session.
+It is not necessary to be artistic, know how to draw or have any prior art making experience to gain benefit from therapy sessions.

-At the beginning of the session, we will talk a bit about the issue that is causing you concern.
-Then using creative materials you will make art that expresses the issue/emotion/feeling or concern.
-In the second part of the session, we will explore the artwork.
+At the beginning of the session, you may wish to talk about the issue that is causing you concern.
+Then, using creative materials, you will make art that expresses the issue, emotion, feeling or concern.
+In the second part of the session, you will work with Maggie to explore the artwork.

 Sessions cost $120 per hour.
 Concessions are available – please contact Maggie for details.